polychromatic/polychromatic-docs/pages/openrazer.md

 ---

-### Are macros supported for keyboards **with** dedicated macro keys?
+### Can I use on-the-fly macro recording?

-Yes, the OpenRazer daemon provides on-the-fly macro recording for Razer keyboards (such as BlackWidow Chroma) that have dedicated macro keys (M1-M5).
-Keystrokes can be recorded and stored in the daemon until it is stopped, meaning they are not saved across sessions, but quite useful for one-off repetitive tasks!
+Yes, the OpenRazer daemon supports this for Razer keyboards (like the BlackWidow Chroma) that have dedicated macro keys (M1-M5).
+Keystrokes can be recorded and stored in the daemon until it is stopped, meaning they are **not saved** across sessions, but it's useful for one-off repetitive tasks!

 > **Note:** The key combination is slightly different to Razer's official drivers.